Ambition Building ASP942? ?

 The new building will be located in the immediate vicinity of SP 904.
 Several plots at Amsterdam Science Park are possible options for the new building.
 In the coming months, the wishes and requirements for the new building will be further elaborated.
 The decision on a location will depend on the wishes of the users and other developments at play at the ASP, along with other factors.
 Plots 12, 15 and 16 are the most obvious candidates at the moment, in connection with their locations immediately adjoining SP 904.

-While the UvA intends to begin using the new building in late 2021, this plan will hinge on developments in the construction market.
+While the UvA intends to begin using the new building at the start of the academic year 2022/2023.

 Right now, many temporary solutions for classrooms and work stations are in place.
 To resolve the shortage of space (including teaching space), we are already making use of accommodations in other buildings at the ASP (and to a small extent, the REC as well).
 This situation is not ideal, however, and was always intended to be temporary.
 The temporarily leased classrooms are quite expensive, relatively speaking.
 Until the completion of ASP 492 in 2021, the institutes currently in temporary accommodations outside ASP 904 (the Korteweg-De Vries Institute for Mathematics and the Institute for Logic, Language and Computation) will remain in ASP 107.

 As work in cooperation with third parties – various research labs and the developments within the ICAI – has already begun, and we would like to see these partnerships increase quickly in scale and intensity, possibilities for temporary expansion of the offices and labs at ASP are currently being explored.

 How will the UvA pay for this building?